man-pages(7) - phpMan

 error, along with information about the cause of the

-ENVIRONMENT lists all environment variables that affect the program
+ENVIRONMENT A list of all environment variables that affect the pro-

-FILES lists the files the program or function uses, such as
+FILES A list of the files the program or function uses, such as

 configuration files, startup files, and files the program

-directory part to match user preferences.
-For many pro-
+match user preferences.
+For many programs, the default

 ATTRIBUTES A summary of various attributes of the function(s) docu-